Risk Management

 - Fubon Financial Holdings and its subsidiaries have been certified under ISO 27001:2002.
 (Effective date: March 15, 2024; Expiration Date: March 14, 2027)

-- As part of the process to keep information secure, a third-party verification unit conducts an inspection every six months to maintain the certification’s validity.
+- In addition, as part of the process to keep information secure, a third-party verification unit conducts an inspection every six months to maintain the certification’s validity.

 - Information security policy approved by the board of directors; information security departments report on a regular basis to the board.